dewanshiPaul/Rust/Readme.md

 - Rust provides a construct called `Box` for putting data on the heap.
 - Rust do not allow to manually de-allocate the memory from heap.
 - if a variable x moves ownership of heap data to another variable y, then x cannot be used after the move.

+## Referencing and Borrowing
+- It does not pass the ownership to some other variable or function.
+Hence, after some process, it is not required to return the variable since it does not have ownership on it.
+- The action of creating a reference is called `Borrowing`.
+- References are by default immutable.
+- Mutable references have one big restriction: if you have a mutable reference to a value, you can have no other references to that value.
+- A data race is similar to a race condition and happens when these three behaviors occur:
+    - Two or more pointers access the same data at the same time.
+    - At least one of the pointers is being used to write to the data.
+    - There’s no mechanism being used to synchronize access to the data.